Individual account without power of attorney

 All persons entitled to inheritance are listed on the inheritance certificate.
 The heirs require this document to identify themselves to the authorities and third parties.
 Enquire at the deceased’s municipality of residence as to which cantonal authority is responsible for issuing the inheritance certificate.
 Send a copy of this document to PostFinance.

-Inheritance authorization (also power of attorney)
+Inheritance power of attorney regulations form

 The community of heirs can only have the estate at their disposal collectively.
 All the heirs must personally sign each and every order.
 Alternatively the community of heirs can issue one or more persons with a power of attorney.
 This can help reduce the administrative costs and make paying outstanding invoices easier.
 This is especially recommended for communities of heirs which have difficulties collecting all the signatures, for example if several of the heirs live abroad.

-The link will open in a new window Inheritance authorization form (PDF)
+The link will open in a new window Inheritance power of attorney regulations form (PDF)

 • As far as PostFinance is concerned, each individual heir, as well as the community of heirs as a whole, has the following rights: